 We do this through the traditional practices of Rongoā Māori by:

 having a safe and supporting space for healing to take place

 demonstrating the use of healing plants found around the whare

 We apply the principles of:

-Strengthening relationships by creating supportive opportunities for wāhine to develop and preserve their knowledge and skills in traditional Māori healing and arts;
+Strengthening relationships by creating supportive opportunities for wāhine to develop and preserve their knowledge and skills in traditional Māori healing;

 Restoring kaitiakitanga and responsibilities of te taiao with mātauranga Māori and its use in indigenous biodiversity management

 Providing nourishment through wānanga with the guidance of our kaupapa

 Moving and weaving together as one roopu, for the care and aroha of Papatūānuku and her descendants.